luaguides

 Advantages of JSON: Human-readable, widely supported, and works across language boundaries — a Python script or JavaScript application can read Lua’s JSON output.

 Disadvantages: No native support for Lua-specific types like nil, functions, or userdata.
 You must strip metatables.
-JSON also has no concept of array vs. dictionary distinction — both become arrays/objects in other languages.
+JSON also has no concept of array vs. dictionary distinction.
+Both become linear arrays or key-value objects in other languages depending on how the encoder handles sparse integer keys.

 MessagePack